 Lifelong Learning

 To even up educational investment we need to commit to investing in lifelong learning not just paying it lip service.
-We need to start by creating a lifetime learning allowance.
-This will consist of a mixture of grants, loans, and a right to free provision.
+We need to start by creating a lifetime learning allowance, this would consist of a mixture of grants, loans, and a right to free provision.

 Tuition and maintenance loans at Levels 4, 5 and 6, including for vocational qualifications, will be made available to all adults aged 18 or over, and available in both further and higher education.

-We will address the fall in part-time and mature study over the past decade.
-This may include more blended learning options and a move away from three-year full-time bachelor’s degrees to a greater mix of part-time, shorter and more vocational courses.
-Our childcare offer will be available to those for whom caring responsibilities are a critical barrier to learning.
+We would address the fall in part-time and mature study over the past decade.
+This may include more blended learning options and a move away from three-year full-time bachelor’s degrees to a greater mix of part-time, shorter and more vocational courses, our childcare offer would be available to those for whom caring responsibilities are a critical barrier to learning.

 View other Education policies